Eugene Stanaland: Career

 Following high school, he enlisted in the Marine Corps, serving at Parris Island from 1953 to 1956.
-He rose to the rank of Marine Corps Sergeant, serving for three years during the Korean War.
+He rose to the rank of Sergeant, serving for three years during the Korean War.

 He was president of the city council in Auburn after being elected in 1972.
 As a council president, he advocated for a 9-man city council and cooperation among officials.
 He ran again in 1976, running on examples of economic growth seen in the city throughout his 1972 term, including school funds increasing by 112 percent.
 He would end up losing his bid for re-election in 1976.

 At the same time that he was president of the city council, he was also chair of the Auburn University Senate.

 Huntingdon College honored Stanaland with its Alumni Loyalty Award in 2002.
 He has served on the Huntingdon College board of trustees from 1991 to 2019.
 In 2019, he was commemorated with the naming of the Phyllis and Eugene Stanaland Building, the name was later shortened to the Phyllis and Gene Stanaland House.

 He has served as the board treasurer of the Alabama Shakespeare Festival since 1999 and was Senior Vice Commandant for Auburn's Billy Stelpflug Detachment of the Marine Corps League from 2002 to 2004, and currently has served in that position since 2023.